vanzonr/ticktock/README.md

 Implementation
 --------------

-The implemenation is in the source file ticktock.cc, which needs to be compiled and linked in to any program using the TickTock class.
+The implementation is in the source file ticktock.cc, which needs to be compiled and linked in to any program using the TickTock class.